 It may be true, but being a trauma survivor also means that even with the pain that you once experienced, there is still life waiting for you and that you can still survive anything.

 Experiencing a traumatic event, no matter what it is, can hurt a person for the rest of his or her life.
-It can affect several areas of one’s functioning, but with the help of trauma therapy, one can still heal, recover, and have a better life ahead of them.
-To talk to a certified therapist, call (805) 842 -1994.
+It can affect several areas of one’s functioning, but with the help of a trauma therapist near you, one can still heal, recover, and have a better life ahead of them.
+To talk with one of our certified therapists near Simi Valley, call (805) 842 -1994.